TheBinitGhimire/Deleeper/README.md

 ***

 ## Challenges Faced
 The major hassle that we ran into while building this project was during training the Deep Learning model using Convolution Neural Networks (CNNs), in which we spent a lot of our times on.
+We trained our model making use of different AWS services from the AWS Educate Starter Account from GitHub Student Developer Pack, therefore our project makes use of three different tracks; Data Science and AI, IoT and Cloud Computing.
 Also, at the initial phase, we were facing a lot of issues with Keras and TensorFlow integration.

 Later on, we came across different bugs while implementing the Haar feature-based Cascade Classifier algorithms for face and eyes detection.
 So, in overall, the majority of our challenges were related with implementing different Deep Learning algorithms.

 ***